pyrsmk/run/README.md

 ## Why?

 Indeed, several solutions already exist to write project tasks: Make, Rake, Grunt, Gulp, Just (from Microsoft), Just (written in Rust), and a plenty others.
-But they always come with flaws and, generally, are limited in terms of flexibility: either because of a textual file format or because of the programming language (looking at you JavaScript).
+But they always come with flaws IMHO and, generally, are limited in terms of flexibility: either because of a textual file format or because of the programming language (yeah, I'm looking at you JavaScript).

 What does need a task runner?
 Concision for readability, powerfulness for writing any task you need.
 This is for these considerations that Ruby was chosen as the file format for Run.

 ## Compatibility

-Run is at least compatible with Ruby 2.3.3.
+Run is at least compatible with Ruby 2.3.3, but probably with several anterior versions too.

 ## Install